Delta Rectified Flow Sampling for Text-to-Image Editing: Conclusion

 \section{Conclusion}

-We propose Delta Velocity Rectified Flow (DVRF), an inversion-free, training-free framework for text-to-image editing that explicitly minimizes the discrepancy between source and target velocity as an energy function, mitigating over-smoothing artifacts in RFDS.
-Notably, a time-dependent shift term guides noisy latents toward the correct semantic trajectory.
-We established theoretical connections to DDS and FlowEdit, unifying score- and flow-based optimization under a principled formulation.
-The coarse-to-fine optimization of DVRF enables efficient editing without architectural changes, making DVRF broadly applicable.
-We believe our framework offers a new unifying perspective on plug-and-play image editing.
+We propose Delta Rectified Flow Sampling (DRFS), a new distillation-based method for text-to-image editing that is both inversion-free and training-free.
+DRFS minimizes the discrepancy between source and target velocities through an energy function, mitigating the over-smoothing artifacts of vanilla RFDS.
+A time-dependent shift term further guides noisy latents toward the correct semantic trajectory, reducing model-data mismatch during optimization.
+We establish theoretical connections to DDS and FlowEdit, providing a unified view of score-based, flow-based optimization and ODE editing.
+Overall, DRFS enables efficient editing without architectural changes and offers a principled perspective on plug-and-play image editing.